JhonatanMOliveira/Register-Of-Animes/README.md

 # Installation
 To run the application locally, follow these steps:

-- Clone the repository to your local machine: https://github.com/your-username/Register-of-Animes.git
+- Clone the repository to your local machine

 - Open the solution file (Register_of_Animes.sln) in Visual Studio.
 - Build the solution to restore dependencies.